Paddling into the wilderness, fishing from a canoe and then going back to camp to enjoy a backcountry fish fry is a special experience.

 There are easy and challenging routes in Solace; the chain of lakes have both Brook Trout and Lake Trout lakes.
 Regardless of where you are in the park, your spring trout fishing experience is bound to be a rewarding one.

 If you want some time away from it all, Mississagi has one of the quietest flatwater experiences in the region.

-Just west of Sudbury, this park features remote beaches, rewarding hikes and plenty of Brook Trout.
+Just west of Sudbury, this park features remote beaches, rewarding hikes and plenty of Brook Trout, and even some lunker Lake Trout in the bigger lakes like Semiwite and Flack.
 And with no motors allowed in the park, it’s an ideal place to find peace and quiet.

 Want to get even more remote?
 In Mississagi, there are also small Brook Trout lakes accessible only from the hiking trails.